octochangelog/octochangelog-webapp/README.md

 ### Future Features:

-- [X] Autocomplete repo url input
+- [X] Autocomplete repo URL input
 - [X] Retrieve more releases when repo has more than 100 available (pagination)
-- [X] Add shareable urls
+- [X] Add shareable URLs
 - [ ] Search versions when typing on selects
 - [ ] Restrict from and to version selects when some option is selected
 - [ ] Improve grouping and sorting for other versioning system than Semantic Versioning
 - [ ] Options to include pre-releases and drafts within filters
-- [ ] Try to get changes from CHANGELOG.md if repository releases not available
+- [ ] Try to get changes from `CHANGELOG.md` if repository releases not available